Glacier-DB/AutoGTFO/README.md

 3) Give the script execute permissions so you can run it from the console.
 <pre>cd /path/to/AutoGTFO</pre>
 <pre>chmod +x AutoGTFO</pre>

+4) If you don't already have the python requests module, install it like so:
+<pre>pip3 install requests</pre>

 # Usage